 However, establishing and adhering to regulatory frameworks is the key to this expansion.
 These frameworks provide a level playing field and set the rules of engagement for all players.
 It helps ensure that consumer safety, employee protection, and community interests are upheld.

 Regulatory compliance should not be created to meet minimum requirements.
-Cannabis r
+Cannabis regulations

 By prioritizing regulatory compliance, cannabis businesses are taking on themore significant role of facilitating the industry's growth.
 They're demonstrating to regulators, potential cannabis investors, and the public that the industry is legitimate, responsible, and viable.